BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 </html>
 ````

 In HelloController.java we see some other typical characteristics of Spring.
 First of all there is the extensive use of annotations.
 Annotations are part of Java since a long time, i.e. the very common @Override annotation.
-Nowadays frameworks use annotations use extensively to signal to the compiler to compile the class in a specific way.
+Nowadays frameworks use annotations extensively to signal to the compiler to compile the class in a specific way.
 To be able to do this it uses a process called reflection.
-By using reflection the compiler can for example create code which instantiates our classes with a certain name.
+By using reflection the compiler can e.g. create code which instantiates our classes with a certain name.
 The Spring framework contains its own specific annotations.
 The use of Spring annotations is an alternative to using XML files as a way to configure Spring Beans.
 In this case annotating the class with @Controller will have Spring create a Spring MVC Controller bean with the name helloController from the class (and all other necessary beans if needed).

 As you can see the method printHello() returns a simple String.
 This string has to match the name of a view file, in this case hello.jsp .